buzzqw/TUS/OBSS/markdown-separati/en/43-obss-monster-manual.md

 ***X/Day**.* The annotation "X/Day" indicates a special ability that can be used X times before dawn rises to recover the consumed uses.
 For example, *1/Day* indicates a special ability that can be used once before the monster must wait for the new dawn.

 ***Recharge X-Y.*** The annotation "Recharge X-Y" indicates that the monster can use a special ability once and that the ability has a random chance of recharging each following round of combat.
-At the beginning of each of the monster's rounds, roll a d6.
+At the beginning of each of the monster' \*\*s rounds, roll a d6.
 If the result is one of the numbers in the recharge annotation, the monster recovers the use of the special ability.
 The ability also recharges at the dawn of a new day.

 For example, *Recharge 5-6* indicates that a monster can use its special ability once.
-Then, at the beginning of the monster's round, it recovers the use of the ability if it rolls a 5 or 6 on a d6.
+Then, at the beginning of the monster' \*\*s round, it recovers the use of the ability if it rolls a 5 or 6 on a d6.

 ## Legendary Actions

 Certain creatures can perform special actions outside of their own round, and some can extend their power to the environment, causing the manifestation of extraordinary magical effects in their vicinity.

 A creature with legendary actions can perform a certain number of special actions, called *legendary actions*, outside of its round.
-Only one legendary action can be used at a time and only at the end of another creature's round.
+Only one legendary action can be used at a time and only at the end of another creature' \*\*s round.
 It costs no Actions or Reactions to use a Legendary Action.
 A creature with legendary actions recovers at the beginning of its round the legendary actions it has used.
 It is not obliged to use its legendary actions and cannot use legendary actions while incapacitated or otherwise unable to perform Reactions.
 If surprised, it cannot use them until after its first round of combat.

 If a creature assumes the form of a creature with legendary actions, perhaps through a spell, it does not, however, gain its legendary actions or lair actions.

-### A Creature's Lair
+### A Creature' \*\*s Lair

 A creature with Legendary Actions may present a section that describes its lair and the special effects it can create there, either by its own will or simply by its presence.
 This section applies only to legendary creatures that spend a lot of time in their lairs where they are highly likely to be encountered.